 Walk Score “measures pedestrian friendliness by analyzing population density and road metrics such as block length and intersection density.”
 On their methodology page, they explain that:

-Part of having a walkable city is having a bikeable city.
-Check out our guide to road biking safety.
+Part of having a walkable city is having a bikeable city, which makes it doubly important to be aware of road biking safety with cars.
 Oh, and if you live in a city that’s extremely dense and walkable, you might not even own a car.
 But don’t worry.
-We’ve done a lot of research on whether non-car owners still need car insurance.
+We’ve done a lot of research on whether non-car owners still need auto insurance.

 But what about America’s smaller cities and towns?